 \bold{Affine measures and manifolds.} The area of a translation surface is given by

 A ``unit hyperboloid'' $\cH_1(\kappa)$ is defined as a subset of translation surfaces in $\cH(\kappa)$ of area one.
 For a subset $\cN_1 \subset \cH_1(\kappa)$ we write

-\begin{definition} An ergodic $SL(2,\reals)$-invariant probability measure $\nu_1$ on $\cH_1(\kappa)$ is called {\em affine} if the following hold: \begin{itemize} \item[{\rm (i)}] The support $\cN_1$ of $\nu_1$ is an suborbitfold of $\cH_1(\kappa)$.
-Locally in period coordinates (see \S\ref{sec:forni:subspace} below), $\cN = \reals \cN_1 \subset \cx^n$ is defined by complex linear equations with real coefficients. \item[{\rm (ii)}] Let $\nu$ be the measure supported on $\cN$ so that $d\nu = d\nu_1 da$.
+\begin{definition} An ergodic $SL(2,\reals)$-invariant probability measure $\nu_1$ on $\cH_1(\kappa)$ is called {\em affine} if the following hold: \begin{itemize} \item[{\rm (i)}] The support $\cN_1$ of $\nu_1$ is a suborbifold of $\cH_1(\kappa)$.
+Locally in period coordinates (see \S\ref{sec:forni:subspace} below), the suborbifold $\cN = \reals \cN_1$ is defined as subset of $\cx^n$ by complex linear equations with real coefficients. \item[{\rm (ii)}] Let $\nu$ be the measure supported on $\cN$ so that $d\nu = d\nu_1 da$.
 Then $\nu$ is an affine linear measure in the period coordinates on $\cN$, i.e. it is (up to normalization) the restriction of Lebesgue measure to the subspace $\cN$. \end{itemize} \end{definition}

-\begin{definition} We say that any suborbifold $\cN_1$ for which there exists a measure $\nu_1$ such that the pair $(\cN_1, \nu_1)$ satisfies (i) and (ii) an {\em affine invariant submanifold}. \end{definition} Note that in particular, any affine invariant submanifold is a closed subset of $\cH_1(\kappa)$ which is invariant under the $SL(2,\reals)$ action, and which in period coordinates looks like an affine subspace.
+\begin{definition} We say that a suborbifold $\cN_1$ for which there exists a measure $\nu_1$ such that the pair $(\cN_1, \nu_1)$ satisfies (i) and (ii) is an {\em affine invariant submanifold}. \end{definition} Note that in particular, any affine invariant submanifold is a closed subset of $\cH_1(\kappa)$ which is invariant under the $SL(2,\reals)$ action, and which in period coordinates looks like an affine subspace.

 We also consider the entire stratum $\cH(\kappa)$ to be an (improper) affine invariant submanifold.

 \bold{The tangent space of an affine submanifold.} Suppose $\cN$ is an affine invariant submanifold.
 Then, by definition, in period coordinates the tangent bundle $T_\cN$ of $\cN$ is determined by a subspace $T_\cx(\cN)$ of the vector space the ambient manifold is modeled on.
 Condition i) implies moreover that this subspace is of the form